jghinestrosa/messages-from-another-place/README.md

 Right now, only Firefox, Chrome and Opera support `getUserMedia()`, the API that allows the web app to access to the microphone.
 Because of this, if you're an Internet Explorer or Safari user you can enjoy the animations and the design but you won't be able to record audio.

+After being testing the app for a long time, these are the results I got:

+* Desktop
+    * Firefox: Works without any problems.
+    * Chrome: Works without any problems but, sometimes, after visit the web for the first time, if you reopen it in a new tab, the transitions could not work correctly.
+This might be a bug of the application or a bug of Chrome but I haven't found the reason for this behaviour yet.
+    * Opera: Not tested.
+    * Safari: Not tested.

+* iOS
+    * Safari: Audio can't be recorded yet.
+    * Chrome: Audio can't be recorded yet.

+* Android
+    * Firefox: Works without any problems.
+    * Chrome: It seems that there is a bug which makes unavailable to play audio using a blob url.

+So, due to this results, the best thing I can say is **Firefox walk with me**.

 ## Made with &hearts; by Jorge Garcia Hinestrosa under the sycamore trees

 I have tried to design any aspect of the web using only CSS3.
 I did not want to add any image file if it wasn't totally necessary so, the curtains, the floor, the shadow, the tape recorder, the diary... everything has been made using CSS3 by myself.